jbloomlab/SARS-CoV-2-RBD_Omicron_MAP_LY-CoV1404/results/summary/output_pdbs_Omicron_BA1.md

 os.makedirs(config['pdb_outputs_dir_Omicron_BA1'], exist_ok=True)
 ```

-Read escape fractions and compute **total** and **maximum** escape at each site, and also the total and maximum escape at each site normalized to be between 0 and 1 for each selection:
+Read escape fractions and compute **total** and **maximum** escape at each site, and also the total and maximum escape at each site normalized to be between 0 and 1 for each selection.
+NOTE!!!
+I am subtracting 3 from each site numbering becasue this pdb appears to be in BA1 spike numbering instead of WH1:

 ```python